 \subsection{Automatic SPCA}

-The computational cost of SPCA method is considerable high because they heavily depend on threshold (tuning) values determined by some cross-validation or information criteria.
+The computational cost of the SPCA method is high because it heavily depends on threshold (tuning) values determined by some cross-validation or information criteria.
 One can automatically yield the threshold estimation with a low computational cost because $\tilde{\bh}_{j*}$ does not depend on any threshold (tuning) values such as $\zeta$ in (\ref{ST1}).